rodrigoandresd/holbertonschool-validation/module2_task4/README.md

 This will delete all files in the "dist/" directory.

+## Check

+Check markdown files for any syntax mistake

 ## Creating a New Blog Post
 To create a new blog post, run the following command: